 We thank our respective companies for their support.
-We thank Manuel Proissl and Tom Endres from Accenture for supporting the operational setup of the QUTAC working group 'Production \& Logisitics'.
+We thank Tom Endres from Accenture for supporting the operational setup of the QUTAC working group `Production \& Logisitics'.
+We thank Manuel Proissl for valuable discussions on industry perspectives and support of building the underlying code and effective collaboration.
 We also thank Thomas Strohm, Andrea Skolik, and Jernej Rudi Finzgar for useful comments and discussions.